pishleback/P16-Tools/README.md

 | `LT`     | Less Than             | `N`≠`V`          | `D`          |
 | `GT`     | Greater Than          | `N`=`V` and !`Z` | `E`          |
 | `LE`     | Less or Equal         | `N`≠`V` or `Z`   | `F`          |

+Comments come after a `#` character, similar to Python.

 # Getting started